Patrick Moore: Other interests and popular culture

 Moore was an enthusiastic amateur cricketer, playing for the Selsey Cricket Club well into his seventies.
 He played for the Lord's Taverners, a cricketing charity team, as a bowler with an unorthodox action.
 Though an accomplished leg spin bowler, he was a number 11 batsman and a poor fielder.
 The jacket notes to his book "Suns, Myths and Men" (1968) said his hobbies included "chess, which he plays with a peculiar leg-spin, and cricket."
-He played golf, and won a Pro-Am competition in Southampton in 1975.
+He played golf and won a Pro-Am competition in Southampton in 1975.

 Until forced to give up because of arthritis, Moore was a keen pianist and accomplished xylophone player, having first played the instrument at the age of 13.
 He composed a substantial corpus of works, including two operettas.
 Moore had a ballet, Lyra's Dream, written to his music.
 He performed at a Royal Command Performance, and performed a duet with Evelyn Glennie.

 In 1998, as a guest on Have I Got News for You, he accompanied the show's closing theme tune on the xylophone and as a pianist, he once accompanied Albert Einstein playing The Swan by Camille Saint-Saëns on the violin (no recording was made).
 In 1981 he performed a solo xylophone rendition of the Sex Pistols' "Anarchy in the U.K." in a Royal Variety Performance.
 He did not enjoy most popular music: when played ten modern rock songs by such artists as Hawkwind, Muse and Pink Floyd, in a 2009 interview with journalist Joel McIver, he explained, "To my ear, all these songs are universally awful."

-Before encountering health problems he was an extensive traveller, and had visited all seven continents, including Antarctica; he said his favourite two countries were Iceland and Norway.
-On 7 March 2006 he was hospitalised and fitted with a pacemaker because of a cardiac abnormality.
+Before encountering health problems, he was an extensive traveller and had visited all seven continents, including Antarctica; he said his favourite two countries were Iceland and Norway.
+On 7 March 2006 he was hospitalised and fitted with a pacemaker because of cardiac dysrhythmia.

-He was a friend of Queen guitarist and astrophysicist Brian May, who was an occasional guest on The Sky at Night.
+Moore was a friend of the Queen guitarist and astrophysicist Brian May, who was an occasional guest on The Sky at Night.
 May bought Moore's Selsey home in 2008, leasing it back to him for a peppercorn rent the same day to provide financial security.
 May, Moore and Chris Lintott co-wrote a book Bang!
 The Complete History of the Universe.
 In February 2011, Moore completed (with Robin Rees and Iain Nicolson) his comprehensive Patrick Moore's Data Book of Astronomy for Cambridge University Press.
-In 1986 he was identified as the co-author of a book published in 1954 called Flying Saucer from Mars, attributed to Cedric Allingham, which was intended as a money-making venture and practical joke on UFO believers; Moore never admitted his involvement.
+In 1986, he was identified as the co-author of a book published in 1954 called Flying Saucer from Mars, attributed to Cedric Allingham, which was intended as a money-making venture and practical joke on UFO believers; Moore never admitted his involvement.

 Moore believed himself to be the only person to have met the first aviator, Orville Wright, the first man in space, Yuri Gagarin, and the first man on the moon, Neil Armstrong.